BerOSilk/Snake-Game-With-AI/README.md

 A modern implementation of the classic Snake game with an AI opponent that uses pathfinding algorithms to play the game intelligently.

+> **Note:** This project is actively being developed.
+More features and improvements are coming soon!
+Stay tuned for updates.

 ## 🎮 Live Demo

 Try the game now: [Play Snake Game With AI](https://berosilk.github.io/Snake-Game-With-AI/)